folio-org/raml-module-builder/README.md

 ## Implementing file uploads

-The RMB (RAML-Module-Builder) supports several methods to upload files and data.
+The RMB supports several methods to upload files and data.
 The implementing module can use the `multipart/form-data` header or the `application/octet-stream` header to indicate that the HTTP request is an upload content request.

-### Option 1
+#### File uploads Option 1

-#### A multipart RAML declaration may look something like this:
+A multipart RAML declaration may look something like this:

 ```raml
 /uploadmultipart: